turnerbenjamin/travel-info-backend/docs/routing-diagrams-and-tests/user-story-7-routing-diagram-and-tests.md

 - [x] AS7-1: It should call findByIdAndUpdate on the user model with the correct arguments
 - [x] AS7-2: It should throw a HTTPError with status of 500 where findByIdAndUpdate fails
 - [x] AS7-3: It should return the updated user
+- [x] AS7-4: It should call select with correct argument

 ### Authentication Controller (AC)